 Born 1970 in Jyväskylä, Finland | Lives and works in Salo, Finland.

-Schroderus’ solo exhibition at Makasiini Contemporary consists of sculptures from 2018-2021.
-He is known for winning the 2004 Ars Fennica award, and his works are, for instance, in the Kiasma, Niemistö, Wihuri, Saastamoinen Foundation and Helsinki Art Museum, HAM, collections.
-Schroderus’s most recent work to gain widespread public visibility is the Eppu Normaali-themed sculpture Alamökki (The Lower Hut), which was unveiled in Ylöjärvi in 2018.
+Schroderus is known for winning the 2004 Ars Fennica Award and his works are, for instance, in the collections of Kiasma, the Henna and Pertti Niemistö, Wihuri, and Saastamoinen Foundations, and Helsinki City Art Museum.
+His most recent public work, which has gained widespread recognition, is the Eppu Normali-themed sculpture Alamökki (The Lower Hut) unveiled in Ylöjärvi in 2018.